emqx/eip/active/0038-secret-registry.md

 A new application `emqx_secret_registry` under `apps/` provides:

-* A cluster-wide mnesia / mria table storing `{name, value, metadata}` triples.
+* A cluster-wide mnesia / mria table storing `#emqx_secret{{Scope, Name}, Value, ...metadata...}` rows (see "Storage shape").
 Replicated to all nodes via the same shard mechanism used by existing config tables.
 * An HTTP API under `/api/v5/secrets/...` for create, list, update (by overwrite), delete, and get-metadata. **The value field is never returned by the API.** Read-back returns metadata